Whitehaven, Cleator and Egremont Railway: Amalgamation

-Many iron- and steel-works had set up in West Cumbria to be close to the orefield; their owners (faced with increased competition in the mid-1870s) thought the high dividends of the WC&ER indicated that its freight charges were too high; they were sufficiently united, determined, and able to secure local support, that their promotion of the Cleator and Workington Junction Railway obtained its act of Parliament (39 & 40 Vict. c. li) in 1876, despite the opposition of the WC&ER, the LNWR, and the Furness Railway.
+Many iron- and steel-works had set up in West Cumbria to be close to the orefield; their owners (faced with increased competition in the mid-1870s) thought the high dividends of the WC&ER indicated that its freight charges were too high; they were sufficiently united, determined, and able to secure local support, that their promotion of the Cleator and Workington Junction Railway obtained its act of Parliament, the Cleator and Workington Junction Railway Act 1876 (39 & 40 Vict. c. li), despite the opposition of the WC&ER, the LNWR, and the Furness Railway.
 Since the choice of railway routing lay with the consignee, not the consignor, the C&WJR (the 'track of the ironmasters') was thought likely to take considerable traffic from the WC&ER, which therefore now accepted the LNWR's offer of amalgamation in return for a guaranteed 10% dividend.
 This alarmed both the C&WJR and the Furness, which now joined forces and both objected to the amalgamation bill.
 The C&WJR came forward with a further bill for extension to a junction with the Cleator and Furness at Egremont and with the Maryport and Carlisle at Dearham; the system was to be operated by the Furness (which supported the bill).
-A compromise was reached between the LNWR, the Furness and the C&WJR, and the WC&ER amalgamation act (40 & 41 Vict. c. xlvii) was obtained in June 1877 (the LNWR having to promise the ironmasters a significant reduction of the freight rates): as envisaged by the compromise, the C&WJR did not proceed with its extensions, and a further act (41 & 42 Vict. c. xcv) was passed the following year making the WC&ER system a joint line of the LNWR and the Furness.
+A compromise was reached between the LNWR, the Furness and the C&WJR, and the WC&ER amalgamation act, the London and North-western Railway (Whitehaven, Cleator, and Egremont Railway Vesting) Act 1877 (40 & 41 Vict. c. xlvii) was obtained in June 1877 (the LNWR having to promise the ironmasters a significant reduction of the freight rates): as envisaged by the compromise, the C&WJR did not proceed with its extensions, and a further act, the London and North-western and Furness Railway Companies (Whitehaven, Cleator, and Egremont Railway Vesting) Act 1878 (41 & 42 Vict. c. xcv), was passed the following year making the WC&ER system a joint line of the LNWR and the Furness.
 At the final shareholders' meeting of the company it was noted that the value of WC&ER £100 shares had been £170 before the intention to amalgamate had been announced; now that amalgamation was complete they were worth £230; by 1879 the Furness chairman was reporting a loss on the Furness's half-share of £9,000 during the first half of the year because of the reduced freight rates and a downturn in the iron trade.

 At the 1923 grouping, both the LNWR and the Furness Railway (and therefore also the WC&ER) were absorbed into the London, Midland and Scottish Railway (LMS).
 The LMS became part of British Railways at nationalisation in 1948.